I&B Ministry bans MediaOne news channel again, HC stays implementation of order for 2 days | Law-Order

 The Union Government on Monday barred the telecast of Malayalam news channel MediaOne citing ''security reasons'', but the Kerala High Court stayed the implementation of the order for two days.

-The Centre's move drew the ire of many with the Opposition Congress party terming the move as ''undemocratic''.
+The Centre's move drew the ire of many including the ruling Left party and the Opposition Congress, both condemning the decision and terming the move as ''undemocratic''.

 ''The telecast of MediaOne channel has once again been disallowed by the Ministry of Information and Broadcasting, Government of India, citing security reasons.
 The Government has not been forthcoming with the details,'' Pramod Raman, the Editor of MediaOne, said in a statement here.

-When contacted, Information and Broadcasting ministry officials confirmed that the channel has been banned but did not share any further details.
+The chief minister in his statement said the reason behind the ban on telecast was not clear and a Constitutional solution should be reached.
+The order of the Information and Broadcasting ministry, as shared by the MediaOne channel shows that the Ministry of Home Affairs had denied security clearance to the channel, under Madhyamam Broadcasting Limited, for renewal of permission.

-The media house challenged the order before the Kerala High Court which put on hold its implementation for two days.
+The order says that a show cause notice was issued to MediaOne to which the channel replied that they were unaware of the ''grounds of denial of security clearance'' and requested not to initiate further proceedings. ''Since the Ministry of Home Affairs has denied the security clearance.
+The channel cannot be allowed to operate (sic),'' the order read.

-While putting on hold the order, Justice N Nagaresh also sought the Centre's stand on the plea moved by Madhyamam Broadcasting Ltd which operates the MediaOne channel.
+The media house later in the day challenged the order before the Kerala High Court which put on hold its implementation for two days.

 Senior advocate S Sreekumar and advocate K Rakesh, who represented the media group, told the high court that the channel was not involved in any anti-national activity and urged it to direct the ministry to withdraw the order.